top of page

 Prescription drug costs can be a challenge on Medicare, especially if you are coming off of employer group health and you require any kind of specialty, name brand drugs.
 It's not uncommon to discover that a drug that cost you maybe $30 or $40 on an employer group health plan now costs hundreds of dollars under your Medicare plan.
 As your agent, I will always shop plans that will minimize your drug costs under Medicare.
 Beyond that, there are still things you can do to reduce your drugs costs under Medicare even further.

-Did you know that the local supermarket chain Publix offers some commonly prescribed drugs, including some antibiotics, completely free of charge?
-And they also have a considerable list of drugs that they provide for just $7.50 for a 90-day supply.
+Did you know that the local supermarket chain Publix offers some commonly prescribed drugs, including some antibiotics, at a flat cost of $7.50?
 Talk to your Publix pharmacy for details.

 Contact Info